maubanel/UE5-Blueprints/collision/README.md

 ##### `Step 15.`\|`ITB`| :large_blue_diamond: :small_orange_diamond:

+Run the game and step into the box.
+The text is more obvious and better positioned.
+Make any necessary adjustments here.
+Now lets change the message when the player leaves the box.

 ![alt_text](images/.jpg)

 <img src="https://via.placeholder.com/500x2/45D7CA/45D7CA" alt="drawing" height="2px" alt = ""/>

 ##### `Step 16.`\|`ITB`| :large_blue_diamond: :small_orange_diamond:   :small_blue_diamond:

+*Copy and paste* the three nodes in the blueprint at the bottom.

 ![alt_text](images/.jpg)